PassbirdCo/MetaKeepCodeSamples/eos/fio/README.md

-## FIO/EOS - End User transaction signing tutorial.
+## FIO - End User transaction signing tutorial.

-This directory contains a sample project that you can use as a starting point to sign Fio/EOS transactions for your developer wallet and ask end users to sign the transaction from their wallet.
+This directory contains a sample project that you can use as a starting point to sign FIO transactions for your developer wallet and ask end users to sign the transaction from their wallet.

 This Project is intended to be used with the [Fio Transaction Signing Tutorial](https://docs.metakeep.xyz/docs/solana-developer-transaction-signing), but you should also be able to follow by reading this README.